Hey everybody, and welcome to PT Pioneer.

 Judging from many reviews, the cert’s low price is a testament to the quality, with some citing irregularities with student portal access.

-Needless to say, despite being the cheapest, I don’t rate ASFA that high.
+Despite being the cheapest, I don’t rate ASFA that high.

 That leaves us with ISSA and IAFS.